 - Isolating from friends or family

 - Going back to addictive patterns of thinking

 Have a Structured Daily Routine

-A big reason that treatment facilities for addiction have a structured routine is because it is vital to recovery.
-A structured routine can keep you on track to achieving your goals, staying productive, avoiding triggers, keeping a healthy eating and exercise schedule, and staying away from boredom, which is a common relapse trigger.
+A big reason that treatment facilities for addiction have a structured routine is that it is vital to recovery.
+A structured routine can keep you on track to achieving your goals, staying productive, avoiding triggers, keeping healthy eating and exercise schedule, and staying away from boredom, which is a common relapse trigger.
 Your routine should center around your sobriety and include a consistent sleep schedule, eating schedule, exercise schedule, and work schedule.
 It should also include time for going to aftercare appointments or support groups.
 This will give you a sense of purpose and keep you on track in your sobriety.

 Build a Sober Support Network